kkatano/yurei/README.md

  * QMK Firmware
  * Teensy 2.0 controller
  * Minimal layout support
- * No LEDs and no underglow
+ * No switch LEDs and no underglow
  * All switches are south facing
  * Compatible with Filco Majestouch 2 case
  * Designed with KiCAD 5.1.4